 edible writers (black and pink)

 *Find pretty much all of the above in the baking aisle of your craft store.
 You can find food coloring and writers there, though I prefer Americolor soft gel paste (Orange, Electric Green and Electric Pink) and Americolor Gourmet Writers.
-For tips on finding supplies click HERE.
-To make your own fondant, click HERE.
+For tips on finding cookie decorating supplies click HERE.
+To make homemade marshmallow fondant, click HERE.

 step one: make your fondant pieces